etjernst/etjernst.github.io/_resources/git-tutorial.md

 <section class="gt-sec gt-shade reveal" id="diff">
 <span class="gt-num">04</span>
-<p class="gt-eyebrow">the one superpower</p>
+<p class="gt-eyebrow">a superpower</p>
 <h2>Learn to read a diff</h2>
 <p class="gt-lede">Here's the single most useful thing on this page.
-A diff is git showing you, in red and green, exactly what changed.
+A diff is git showing you, in red and green, exactly what changed in a file that you just committed.
 That's it.</p>
-<p>Reading a diff is how you catch the stray debugging line before it ships, how you find the one moment last Tuesday when the regression broke, and how you stay the author of your own project when an AI is typing alongside you.
-Two commands cover it. <code>git diff</code> shows what you've changed but not yet staged; <code>git diff --staged</code> shows what you're about to commit.
+<p>Reading a diff can help you figure out why your regression no longer runs (hint: that edit you made at 1 a.m. last Tuesday), and how you can make sure you remain the author of your own project even if you're leaning on AI to help troubleshoot your code.</p>
+<p>Two commands: <code>git diff</code> shows you what you've changed but haven't yet staged; <code>git diff --staged</code> shows you what you've staged and what you are about to commit.
 A leading <code>-</code> marks a red line you removed; a leading <code>+</code> marks a green line you added.
-A line you edited appears as both, stacked.</p>
+A line that you have edited appears as both, stacked.</p>
-<p>On GitHub the same diff gets friendlier.
-A single new line looks like this:</p>
+<p>I prefer to read diffs on GitHub, where a single new line will look like this:</p>
 <div style="border:1px solid #d0d7de; border-radius:8px; overflow:hidden; font-family:ui-monospace,SFMono-Regular,Menlo,Consolas,monospace; font-size:.84rem; line-height:1.7; margin:1.1rem 0;">
   <div style="background:#f6f8fa; border-bottom:1px solid #d0d7de; padding:7px 12px; color:#57606a;">clean.do</div>
   <div>